Tavares, Mrazek help Maple Leafs hold off Red Wings, 5-4

 TORONTO, ONT – John Tavares had a goal and two assists and Petr Mrazek made 26 saves for his first victory with Toronto in the Maple Leafs' 5-4 victory over the Detroit Red Wings on Saturday night.

+Jake Muzzin and Alexander Kerfoot each had a goal and an assist,

+“Some mixed emotions,” Muzzin said.
+“We’ll take the win.
+We did a lot of good things.
+But we definitely have to tighten some things up and play better with the lead.”

-Jake Muzzin and Alexander Kerfoot each had a goal and an assist and Mitch Marner and Michael Bunting also scored to help Toronto improve to 4-4-1.
+Mitch Marner and Michael Bunting also scored to help Toronto improve to 4-4-1.

+“We just played quick,” Tavares said about his line with Kerfoot and Marner after combining for six points.
+“We’re just trying to keep things simple and get to our strengths.”

 Joe Veleno and Filip Zadina had a goal and an assist apiece and Vladislav Namestnikov and Filip Hronek added goals for Detroit.
 Thomas Greiss stopped 33 shots.